SEA LIFE Sunshine Coast is open

-In line with the Queensland Government’s easing of COVID-19 restrictions, we are happy to announce that we will reopen our doors to the public on Thursday 4 June 2020.
+In line with the Queensland Government’s easing of COVID-19 restrictions, we are happy to announce that we have reopened our doors to the public.

 Our mission is to create truly memorable experiences and we place the utmost importance on the safety and wellbeing of our guests and employees.
 We have introduced a range of new health and safety measures that seek to reduce the risk associated with the presence of COVID-19 that are in line with government advice and the requirements of local health authorities.

 Some of the measures set out below may be clearly visible to you from the moment you arrive and others require consideration from guests to help ensure everyone has a magical visit.

 - Please make sure you have made your booking online.
 This includes pre-paying and selecting the date and timeslot of your visit.

 - Our valued Annual Pass members must pre-book their timeslot here.
 We have extended Annual Passes to ensure you can still enjoy an entire year of visiting the aquarium.

 - Those with pre-purchased open-dated tickets and third-party tickets must pre-book here.